witt3rd/blog/2015-01/linked-data/main.md

 Whitespace, for us, is just a space or tab character.  `CharPredicates` are predefined for a number of different character groups, such as digits, alpha, etc.  They are rules of type Rule0, so they just consume their matching input and push nothing onto the stack.
 In this case, we create a custom predicate for each of the characters we are interested in (space and tab).

+Note that we have chosen to stick with the original BNF here, but we could just as easily shortened this definition using `CharPredicate(" \t")` as the rule for `ws`.

 ## Comments
 A comment is simply a line that begins with '#'.
 We want to *capture* the comment text and return it.
 In PB2, capturing places a string onto the stack.
 Here, we use the predefined character predicate `Printable`: